Mutant (1984 film): Production

-The film was directed by John "Bud" Cardos.
-Mark Rosman was originally hired to direct, but was replaced by Cardos early in the production after the studio objected to the way he was shooting the film.
-Mutant was a production of Edward L. Montoro, and this film's budget was one of the contributing factors to the downfall of Montoro's company, Film Ventures International.
+During production, Mutant went through several title changes including Night Shadows and Toxic Waste as well as differing approaches to the material.
+Mark Rosman was originally hired to direct but was falling behind schedule due to his precise and methodical shooting approach that also removed flexibility during the editing process.
+Producer Edward L. Montoro then sent in John "Bud" Cardos to shadow Rosman before eventually hiring Cardos to replace him with Cardos given only a day's worth of prep time.
+Cardos had previously stepped in for Tobe Hooper on the troubled horror production, The Dark, another Film Ventures International production.

 Home media

 The film was available on CED in the 1980s.
 The film is available on DVD from several different distributors.
 DVDs released by both Elite Entertainment and Genius Products, under license from Liberation Entertainment, each show the film in widescreen.
 In the United Kingdom, a DVD was made available from Hollywood DVD.
-A second DVD was released in the UK from Boulevard Entertainamet on April 2, 2007.
+A second DVD was released in the UK from Boulevard Entertainment on April 2, 2007.
 It has been released on a European region free Blu-ray with no special features.
 In 2016 American company Code Red films released a limited edition restored 4K transfer of the film on Blu-ray.
 Special features include an on-camera interview with actors Bo Hopkins and Lee Montgomery, an audio commentary with Lee Montgomery, Igo Kantor and director John Bud Cardos, and the original theatrical trailer.
 The film is also on the "200 Tales of Terror" DVD set released by Mill Creek Entertainment.